Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (d) A person commits a Class 4 felony and, in addition, shall be barred

-for life from riverboats under the jurisdiction of the
+for life from gambling operations under the jurisdiction of the

 Board, if the person does any of the following: